Data Analysis and Visualization with Python (R-Module)

 Contents of the module:

-The first block is closer to the standard class: lecture – tutorial – (homework).
-During this part student will get to know about programming, Python language, its state-of-the-art capabilities in data analysis including data analysis theory.
+The first block is closer to the standard class: lecture – tutorial – homework.
+During this part student will get to know about programming, Python language, its state-of-the-art capabilities in data analysis including the overview of data analysis theory.

 1. Baby Basics, Data Types, Data Collections

 2. Decision and Control Structures

 4. Data Storage and Processing

 In the second block students receive analysis cases with clearly defined research aims.
 In compact groups they have to develop a solution using received knowledge and perform data analysis.
 Students will acquire the capability to develop in teams, apply special analysis techniques and select appropriate programming methods to solve the business tasks.